To Main Map

 Directions

 From Highway 101, take the State St/Highway 154 exit and follow the signs to Highway 154.
 Drive up and over the mountains for 10 miles, and then turn right on Paradise Rd.
-Follow it until it becomes Gibraltar Rd.
-Take the left fork.
+After the road changes to Gibraltar Rd, take the left fork.
 Before it becomes a dirt road, there will be a ranger booth.

 This is an interactive map, you can zoom and move it.